How to Calculate Cash Flow in Excel (7 Suitable Examples)

 Applying IRR Function to Calculate Internal Return Rate of Cash Flow in Excel

-• After that, you have to drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells D9:H9.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells D9:H9.

-• Now, select another different cell C11 to keep the Internal Rate of Return.
+• Select another cell, C11, to keep the Internal Rate of Return.

-• Then, you should use the following formula in the C11 cell.
+• Enter the following formula in cell C11:

 =IRR(C9:H9)